RESEARCH STARTER

 Background

 The Illness-Wellness Continuum originated in 1972.
-American author and physician John W. Travis first proposed the continuum during his preventative medicine residency at Johns Hopkins University.
+American author and physician John W. Travis first proposed the continuum during his preventive medicine residency at Johns Hopkins University.
 At the time, the prevailing view was that a person who did not have a physical illness or disability was considered to be “healthy.”
 Physicians used a tool called the Health Risk Assessment, or HRA.
 This tool helped identify people who were at risk of health problems.
 However, Travis noticed that while the tool identified individuals who could have health problems, it did nothing to address conditions that increased their health risks.

 Travis introduced the idea that true well-being should address not only the presence or absence of physical illness but also a person’s mental and emotional health.
 He theorized that these aspects influenced the health-related choices people made, and that finding ways to optimize one aspect of health would have a positive effect on others.
 Travis published his theory in “The Wellness Inventory” in 1975.
 He went on to found several wellness resource centers.